PennLINC/aslprep/docs/spaces.rst

     reference (e.g., the T1w image).

-  * ``func``, ``run``, ``asl`` or ``sbref`` can be used to generate ASL/CBF data in their original grid, after slice-timing, head-motion, and susceptibility-distortion corrections as well as CBF computation.
+  * ``func``, ``run``, ``asl`` or ``sbref`` can be used to generate ASL/CBF data in their original grid, after head-motion and susceptibility-distortion corrections as well as CBF computation.
     These keywords are experimental.

 Modifiers are not allowed when providing nonstandard spaces.